This story was updated on May 27, 2022.

 Or, more specifically, why look at pending sales numbers as opposed to just focusing on, say, closed sales?

 In fact, there are a few reasons.

 For starters, pending sales help observers understand where the market is going.
-Matthew Gardner — chief economist for Windermere Real Estate — told Inman that pending sales are “more of a leading than a lagging indicator.”
+It’s forward looking.
+Matthew Gardner, chief economist for Windermere Real Estate, told Inman that pending sales are “more of a leading than a lagging indicator.”